Phase1es2/ML-Sys-DevOps/README.md

 Must include: all the hardware, all the containers/software platforms, all the models, all the data. -->

-The system consists of multiple components ensuring seamless image detection and deployment:
+The system consists of multiple components ensuring seamless image restoration and deployment:

-- **Data Sources:** Collection of real and AI-generated images (e.g., CIFake, Deepfake datasets).
+- **Data Sources:** Low-resolution and high-resolution image pairs from datasets like DIV2K, Set5, Set14, and BSD100.
-- **Model Training:** Fine-tuning deep learning models such as ResNet and EfficientNet on large datasets.
+- **Model Training:** Fine-tuning pre-trained ESRGAN and SwinIR models on large-scale super-resolution datasets.
 - **Model Serving:** Deployment via API-based services using FastAPI or Flask for real-time inference.
-- **Monitoring and Feedback:** Continuous performance monitoring (e.g., via Prometheus and Grafana) to detect model drift and trigger retraining as needed.
+- **Monitoring and Feedback:** Continuous system performance monitoring using Prometheus and Grafana to detect anomalies and trigger model retraining if needed.
-- **Cloud Infrastructure:** Utilization of managed Kubernetes clusters and Docker containers for scalable deployment.
+- **Cloud Infrastructure:** Managed Kubernetes clusters and Docker containers for scalable deployment.
-- **Data Pipeline:** ETL processes (using tools like Apache Airflow) for periodic dataset updates to maintain model accuracy.
+- **Data Pipeline:** ETL processes (using Apache Airflow) for periodic dataset augmentation and retraining.

 ![Design Structure Diagram](img/Design_Structure.jpg "Detailed Design Plan Diagram")